 “Your heart can pound with video games similar to your heart pounding when getting ready for an exam or before a sporting competition,” explains Glenn Meininger, MD, Director of Cardiac Electrophysiology Services for the Baltimore region of the MedStar Heart & Vascular Institute.
-He is board certified in cardiac electrophysiology, cardiovascular disease and internal medicine.

 “Your body reacts to external influences,” says Dr. Meininger.
 “Sympathetic tone rises with stressors, and your body will release adrenaline, a hormone from the adrenal gland which will impact the heart rate directly.”

 In other words, for those who feel a pounding heart whenever they play computer video games, this activity literally simulates attending a suspenseful sporting event.